TriggerGear/HyperBout/Readme.md

   * Contains socket.io library [No need to touch]
 * public:
   * Contains files that will be run on the user's machine
+* archive:
+  * contains files of older versions that are no longer in use

 JS Files:
 * HyperBout.js: